Which of the following is the correctly balanced chemical equatio... | Channels for Pearson+

 1

-Identify the reactants and products in the chemical equation: Reactants are Ca3N2(s) and H2O(aq), and products are Ca(OH)2(aq) and NH3(g).
+Identify the reactants and products in the chemical equation: Lead(II) oxide (PbO), ammonia (NH3), lead (Pb), nitrogen gas (N2), and water (H2O).

 Watch next